Since 1988, LCL has confidentially assisted thousands of Pennsylvania lawyers, judges, their family members, and law students struggling with:

 What We Do

-“To provide a caring peer assistance program to save the lives and restore the health and professional competence of Pennsylvania’s judges and lawyers, members of their families, and law students who are at risk as a result of alcohol and drug use, gambling, depression or other serious mental illness.
+“To provide a caring peer assistance program to save the lives and restore the health and professional competence of Pennsylvania’s judges and lawyers, members of their families, and law students who may be facing mental health and/or substance use challenges.
 We carry out this mission through a combination of confidential helpline services, volunteer support and education.”

 LCL is also a national leader in the development and delivery of educational programming and training on the topics of mental health, substance use and wellness.
 Our goal is to reduce the societal stigma attached to addiction and mental illness, increase bench and bar awareness and understanding of the nature of these illnesses, and to encourage lawyers, judges, and law students to seek the help they need.